A leading asset finance provider has reported a record high in car refinancing over December and January.

 The director of aggregation services suggested that brokers get “across their client’s financial situation from a holistic perspective” to ensure clients benefit from a “customised solution that best represents their circumstance and financial goals” and keep them happy.

 He concluded: “Happy customers equates to future sales through retention and positive word of mouth.

 “Add asset finance into the mix and you have a ‘low hanging’ alternate revenue stream that enhances client relationships, increases revenue and provides a competitive advantage in a highly aggressive market.
 We encourage brokers to continue to simply ask their client about their current assets and financial goals to determine if they’ll benefit from asset financing.”

-Several commentators have said that refinancing will play a major role in the 2017 lending market, with many already seeing an uptick in refinancing at the end of 2016.
-For example, Aussie Home Loans revealed that there had been an 11 per cent rise in refinancing deals in the September 2016 quarter through the broker channel, bringing in $1.8 billion.
+Several commentators have told The Adviser that refinancing will play a major role in the 2017 lending market, with many already seeing an uptick in refi by the end of 2016.
+For example, Will Foster of Foster Finance told the Elite Broker podcast that “there was a lot more refinance” in 2016 than in previous years as consumers became better educated about alternatives on the market and were no longer “happy with what their incumbent bank[s were] doing”, while Aussie Home Loans has revealed that there was an 11 per cent rise in refinancing deals in the September 2016 quarter through the broker channel, bringing in $1.8 billion.

 The major brokerage has reported a record increase in home loan p...

 The social media giant has commenced processing applications for ...

 Purple Circle Financial Services has reported a record increase i...